-I had an interesting conversation with a College Investor reader a few weeks back and I wanted to highlight an important aspect of investing that may be missed – laziness.
+I had an interesting conversation with a reader of The College Investor a few weeks back and I wanted to highlight an important aspect of investing that may be missed: laziness.
 The dialogue started with the reader asking me if I thought it was okay to speculate with my portfolio.
-My answer: NO!
-In fact, I really do the opposite – I’m pretty lazy.
-And that’s a good thing.
+My answer: no!
+In fact, I really do the opposite: I'm pretty lazy.
+And that's a good thing.

 The reader then highlighted this quote, which I thought was awesome:

 There is something in people; you might even call it a little bit of a gambling instinct… I tell people investing should be dull.
 It shouldn’t be exciting.
 Investing should be more like watching paint dry or watching grass grow.
 If you want excitement, take $800 and go to Las Vegas. — Paul Samuelson, Ph.D., Nobel Laureate, “Ultimate Guide to Indexing,” 1999

 He then followed it up with Jack Bogle‘s Ten Simple Rules for Investment Success:

 - Remember reversion to the mean.

 - Time is your friend, impulse is your enemy.